 A new Wellbeing Centre providing support and advice for the elderly is open at the Fairfield Centre in Leatherhead.
-An open day for people to find out more will be held on 1st May.

 The Wellbeing Centre will be used as a central focus point of information and advice particularly for people in the early stages of dementia or prior to diagnosis.
 Carers will also benefit from the easily accessible information and services.
 It is estimated that around 570,000 people in the UK have dementia, a disease that causes memory loss, difficulty with everyday tasks and the loss of speech and mobility.

 Surrey County Council has set up partnerships with local organisations including the Alzheimer's Society, Age UK and the NHS to provide a weekly timetable of sessions which will promote well-being and independent living.